Everybody's Trying to Unalive David — Modern Paraphrase | nocap.bible

 The Spirit Takes Over at Ramah 🕊️🔥

 When Saul found out where David was, he sent messengers to capture him.
 But when those messengers arrived and saw the company of prophets with Samuel standing as their leader, the of God came on Saul's messengers — and they started prophesying too.
-They came to arrest David and ended up in worship instead.
+They came to arrest David and ended up in instead.

 Finally Saul said forget it, I'll go myself.
 He traveled to Ramah, arrived at the great well in Secu, and asked where Samuel and David were.
 Someone told him they were at Naioth.
 So Saul headed there — and the Spirit of God came on him too.
 He prophesied the entire way there.
 And when he arrived, he stripped off his royal robes and lay there prophesying before Samuel, naked, all day and all night.